bijoychandraAU/bijoychandraau.github.io/Research.md

 <div>
     <img align="left" width="200" src="/File/VIC.PNG" style="margin-right: 20px;">
     <p><strong>Model Development of Variable Infiltration Capacity (VIC)</strong><br>
-    Drainage or tile drainage for sub-surface is essential for water nutrient management in high-water table areas.</p>
+    Drainage or tile drainage for sub-surface is essential for water and nutrient management in high-water table areas.
+The major concern of hypoxia in Missippi is due to the uncontrol discahrge of nutrients from the field and watershed areas.
+This study focus on integrating the tile drainage to the VIC model for management and decision making for water and nutrients.</p>
 </div>

 <div style="clear:both;"></div>